Sunday 19 August

 - Student Services staff who can help with everything from enrolment to graduation

-- Information about life on campus, accommodation, sports, clubs and support services
+- Information about life on campus, sports, clubs and support services

 Do I have to come for the whole day?

 Not at all.
-You can come to as many Monash Open Days as you want, stay for as long as you like, and get involved wherever you’re interested.
+You can stay for as long as you like, and get involved wherever you’re interested.

-Should I come to Open Day if I’m a graduate or returning to study?
+Should I come to Monash Open Day if I’m a graduate or returning to study?

 Absolutely.
 You’ll find lots of events and information tailored to graduates and mature age students – alongside those for our Year 11 and 12 visitors.
 You might also be interested in other events we hold throughout the year for graduates and mature age students.

-Can I bring family and friends to Open Day?
+Can I bring family and friends to Monash Open Day?

 Yes!
 Bring anyone you’d like to involve in your study journey.